 Dhaka's air quality 3rd worst in the world this morning

-Dhaka has ranked third on the list of cities worldwide with the worst air quality with an AQI index of 197 at 9:00am this morning.
+Dhaka ranked third on the list of cities worldwide with the worst air quality this morning.

-Dhaka's air was classified as "unhealthy" for the second consecutive day today, according to the air quality index.
+Its air quality continued to be in the "unhealthy" zone with an air quality index (AQI) score of 168 at 9:00am.

+An AQI between 101 and 200 is considered "unhealthy", particularly for sensitive groups.

-India's Delhi, Pakistan's Lahore and Nepal's Kathmandu occupied the first, second and fourth spots on the list, with AQI scores of 265, 264 and 193 respectively.
+Pakistan's Lahore and Nepal's Kathmandu occupied the first two spots on the list, with AQI scores of 207 and 171, respectively.

 When the AQI value for particle pollution is between 101 and 150, air quality is considered "unhealthy for sensitive groups", between 150 and 200 is "unhealthy", between 201 and 300 is said to be "very unhealthy", while a reading of 301+ is considered "hazardous", posing serious health risks to residents.